-We take a position, we declare ourselves - and how easy it is in meetings and in conferences to take positions, amongst the fellowship of the Lord's people to declare ourselves, that we are going in a certain direction, that for us this is to be the course for ever: "I never, no never will leave Him."
-We can sing these things glibly in hymns: tomorrow may find us contemplating the whole thing, looking round to see if there is not some back-door-way out.
-It is true, these hearts of ours are at best inconsistent, and we take our attitudes, we take our positions, make declarations.
-For the time being, in the strength of that we go on, and then we are challenged as to our position: "Then sang Moses and the children of Israel..."
-They got to the other side of the sea and all Israel sang, and what did they sing?
+We take a position, we declare ourselves - and how easy it is in meetings and in conferences to take positions, amongst the fellowship of the Lord's people to declare ourselves - that we are going in a certain direction, that for us this is to be the course for ever: 'I never, no never will leave Him'.
+We can sing these things glibly in hymns: to-morrow may find us reviewing the whole thing, looking round to see if there is not some back-door way out.
+It is true: these hearts of ours are at best inconsistent.
+We take our attitudes, we take our positions, make declarations, and for the time being, in the strength of that, we go on, and then we are challenged as to our position.

+See how this is illustrated in the history of the children of Israel: "Then sang Moses and the children of Israel..."
+They got to the other side of the sea and all Israel sang.
+What did they sing?
 A song of absolute victory.
-You would have thought that they were in the land already, but it is not long before they are murmuring against the Lord and Moses.
-They were tested, challenged, tried by the position which they had taken, and they went through a dark time.
+You would have thought that they were in the land already, but it was not long before they were murmuring against the Lord and Moses.
+They were tested, challenged, tried by the position which they had taken, and then went through a dark time.

 So we, whenever we make a declaration, shall sooner or later be tested by it.
-(I hope the effect of what I am saying will not be that you will say: "I will never declare myself again."
-If you do take that attitude it may simply circumvent the Lord).
-It is necessary, to get the spoil, that we go that way.
+(I hope the effect of what I am saying will not be that you will say: 'I will never declare myself again!'
+If you do take that attitude it may simply prevent the Lord in His purpose).
+It is necessary, in order to get the spoil, that we go that way.
 The qualities are only going to be drawn out in that way, and it is quite right that in the measure of devotion we have, we make a declaration, take a position; the Lord calls upon us to do that, it gives Him the ground for testing us out.
-Somehow in the order of things, it seems that the Lord requires declarations before He can do much.
-You have never declared yourself, you have always had a reservation, you have been so cautious - the Lord has never been able to do anything with you.
-It is when we take our feet off the bottom and launch out into the deep, and say that we are out with the Lord that the Lord can begin to do things.
-We are tried by the position we have taken, and tested by our commitment and those qualities are brought in which are building qualities, the spoil of battle.
+Somehow in the order of things it seems that the Lord requires declarations before He can do much.
+If you have never declared yourself, have always had a reservation, have been so cautious, the Lord has never been able to do anything with you.
+It is when we take our feet off the bottom and launch out into the deep, and say that we are out with the Lord, that the Lord can begin to do things.
+We are tried by the position we have taken, and tested by our commitment, and those qualities are brought in which are building qualities, the spoil of battle.